yamii/node-bacnet/README.md

 This is an experiment to see if it is viable to build a thin wrapper around the [bacnet-stack c library](http://bacnet.sourceforge.net/) using the Node.js addons api.

+## Requirements

+- node-v4 (node-v6 passes automated tests, but not currently used)

 ## Contents

 - bacnet-stack/ - contains the full contents of the c library checked out from svn://svn.code.sf.net/p/bacnet/code/trunk/bacnet-stack